-The main source of profit for a pharmacy organization is gross income. (pharmacy revenue from the sale of goods - pharmacy revenue from the sale of goods)
+The main source of profit for a pharmacy organization is gross income. (pharmacy income from the sale of goods - pharmacy revenue from the sale of goods)

-Gross income is an indicator that characterizes the financial result of trading activities and is defined as the excess of revenue from the sale of goods and services over the costs of their acquisition for a certain period of time.
+Gross income is an indicator that characterizes the financial result trading activity and defined as the excess of revenue from the sale of goods and services over the costs of their acquisition for a certain period of time.

-Gross income is defined as the difference between the sale and purchase value of goods (trade overlays).
+Gross income (GI) is defined as the difference between the sale and purchase value of goods (trade overlays).
 It is also called margin profit.

-Profit from the sale of goods is the excess of income over costs for a certain period of time.
+Profit from the sale of goods is the excess of income over costs (Cc) for a certain period of time.

-The profit from the sale of goods is determined by the formula:
+The profit (Pr) from the sale of goods is determined by the formula: